compilit/ing-java-rocks/README.md

 3: I prefer to use immutable objects to deserialize into, but I couldn't get that to work with the XmlMapper.
 I usually use Java 17 records for this.
 Setters are something I hate to write...

-4: due to lack of time I did not create unit tests purely for the sake of code coverage.
+4: I did not create unit tests purely for the sake of code coverage.
 Only "business-critcal" is covered by tests